sajeetharan/SajeeWeb/blog/2020/01/2020-01-10-want-to-alert-your-employees-to-have-a-break-at-work-azure-function-can-help-you/index.md

 ---
+title: >-
-title: "Want to alert your boyfriend/girlfriend to have break at work?
-Azure function can help you!"
+  Want to alert your boyfriend/girlfriend to have break at work?
+Azure function can help you!
-utcDate: "2020-01-10"
+Date: '2020-01-10'
 categories:
-  - "appservice"
+  - appservice
-  - "azurefunction"
+  - azurefunction
-  - "developer"
+  - developer
-  - "typescript"
+  - typescript
-  - "vscode"
+  - vscode
 tags:
-  - "azure"
+  - azure
-  - "microsoft"
+  - microsoft
-  - "outputbinding"
+  - outputbinding
-  - "reminderapp"
+  - reminderapp
-  - "twilio"
+  - twilio
-coverImage: "twillio.jpg"
+coverImage: twillio.jpg
+utcDate: '2025-04-24T09:52:37.682Z'
 ---

 A programmer can code for days continously without a break.
 I have done it when I started my career as a programmer.
 In IT field, it gets worse if you continously work without taking 5 minutes break every 30 minutes.
 In this blog I will explain how you can find yourself to remind someone to get up and take that mandatory break.